CodeYourFuture/fundamentals-course/lesson-3.md

 ## Warm up game

-Some students will teach zip zap boing to the others.
+Some students will teach Zip-Zap-Boing to the others.

 ## Introductions